oligriffiths/nooku-class-loader/README.md

 ![TravisCI](https://travis-ci.org/oligriffiths/nooku-class-loader.svg)

-The nooku class loader is PHP autoloader that allows multiple `locators` to be registered and called squentially when a class is request.
+The nooku class loader is PHP autoloader that allows multiple `locators` to be registered and called squentially when a class is requested.

 The class loader is registered via the `spl_autoload_register()` PHP function.